 For some conditions, medication may be kept at the setting (if it does not require refrigeration).
-It is the responsibility of the key person to check any medication held to administer on an 'as and when' required basis, or on a regular basis, is in date and returns any out-of-date medication back to the parent.
+It is the responsibility of the manager or deputy manager to check any medication held to administer on an 'as and when' required basis, or on a regular basis, is in date and returns any out-of-date medication back to the parent.